aayzhao/COMP211-Labs/README.md

 supports printing long and int arrays.

 ### arraystruct.h
-Contains declarations for the array-t struct, which mimics arrays in java.
+Contains declarations for the array-t struct, which mimics arrays in java;
-Also declares helper functions for manipulating array-t structs.
+helper functions for manipulating array-t structs; and the heap type struct and associate

 ### binops.h
 Contains declarations for binary operation functions, such as printing the binary representation of a given int.

 ## Signing
-As of 9/14/2023, all commits will be signed with a verified key.
+As of 9/14/2023, all commits will be signed with a verified SSH key.
 Github commits should reflect this in the commit history.